 - Weight: 90g

-The Helm Spline Drive is another high-quality, brightly coloured sprocket made by Profile.
+The Helm Spline Drive is another high-quality, brightly colored sprocket made by Profile.
 Spline drives are less common on BMX bikes but there is still a large population of riders solely using them.

 Profile has developed this product under the Profile Madera branding.
 Madera is a slightly cheaper version of regular Profile parts.
 They have altered some manufacturing methods, reducing production time significantly.
 Profile said themselves that this time reduction is the reason they're able to charge less for these parts.